Three crashes in 45 minutes: Truck, motorcyclist and cyclist collide with cars

-A car driver left the scene after a collision which seriously injured a motorcyclist in Hastings on Tuesday morning.
+A car driver left the scene after a collision which seriously injured a motorcyclist in his 70s in Hastings on Tuesday morning.

 A police spokesperson said they received reports of a collision between a car and a motorbike on St Aubyn Rd East about 9.35am.